dbcollection/dbcollection/docs/source/managing_datasets.rst

 - :ref:`Displaying cache information <user_managing_datasets_print_cache>`
 - :ref:`Displaying information about available datasets <user_managing_datasets_list_datasets>`

 These operations allows users to do (pretty much) anything needed for managing data files.

-A word of warning though: users must take into consideration the implications of some of these operations like removing datasets data or modyfing the cache may result in permanent data loss.
+A word of warning for **new users**: you must take into consideration the implications of some of these operations like removing datasets data or modyfing the cache may result in permanent data loss.

 You should check the section of :ref:`Best practices <user_managing_datasets_best_practices>` if you are unclear on how to proceed in some cases in order to avoid undesired results.

 .. _user_managing_datasets_download: